jake-wittman/MapFIA/README.md

-# SeeForestThroughTrees
+# Map FIA

-This app will help users generate maps of tree species distribution in the United States.
+This app will help users generate maps of tree species distributions in the United States, based on Forest Inventory Analysis data from the US Forest Service.